theficus/theficus/README.md

 - 👋 Hi, I’m @theficus
-- 👀 I’m interested in ...
-Learning new programming languages and technology
+- 👀 I’m interested in learning new programming languages and technology
-- 🌱 I’m currently learning ...
-Embedded programming, reverse engineering, robotics
+- 🌱 I’m currently learning embedded programming, reverse engineering, robotics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on whatever
-- 📫 How to reach me ...
+- 📫 How to reach me: @adammeltzer (Twitter)

 <!---
 theficus/theficus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.